 Pack a punch with bewitching Halloween party punch.
 Invite children and weary parents in for a cup of refreshing potion.
 Served in the traditional punch bowl or popular beverage dispenser, delight your guests with these Halloween punch recipes and serving ideas.

 The element of surprise plays a key role in a successful Halloween punch presentation.
 From gummy worms to floating hands, there are a variety of tricks that masterfully encourage guests to take a sip.
 Celebrate the horror of it all by offering punch in a mysterious way.

 Thrill them with a temptingly displayed beverage station to amp up the fun.
 Disguised as a scarecrow, this beverage dispenser celebrates the season, while colorful straws and punch filled Mason jars offer the chance to sip delicious punch through burlap hats--one more way to celebrate.

-Ordinary beverage dispenser all dressed up for Halloween.
+Repurposed beverage dispenser all dressed up for Halloween.

 Festive black and orange straws add to the pretty presentation.

 An eerie fog arising from the Halloween party punch bowl is an unexpected touch to your table.
 Your guests will love serving themselves a potion from this haunting display.
 Easy to make and safe to do, it just would not be Halloween without a thrill or two.